 STICKERS: Term for new tires, which still have the manufacturer's stickers on them.

-STREET COURSE: A race track laid out at least partly on city streets, such as the one near the Bayfront Center for the Grand Prix of St. Petersburg.
+STREET COURSE: A track laid out at least partially on city streets, such as the one near the Bayfront Center for the Grand Prix of St. Petersburg.

 TELEMETRY: Radio device that relays information about the engine, tires, steering and throttle performance to crew members.